 While recently below that as well, it is of note that it barely reached the next historic interim congestion in the 16.30 area prior to the current rebound (i.e. not nearing heavier support in the 16.00 and 15.70-.60 areas.)
 It is important to watch how it does after recently crossing back above that prominent historic 17.15-16.90 congestion and reacting back into it for its Close two weeks ago.
-Pushing back above it early last week created a particularly critical near-term psychology.
-While back below next resistance into that 17.55-.50 range it had Closed above last week, it is still well above the 17.15 area (also weekly MA-13 this week.)
-Next higher resistance reverts to that 18.00-17.80 area.
+Still back above it early last week created a critical near-term psychology.

+Back below next resistance into the 17.55-.50 range it had Closed above two weeks ago has left it back below the 17.15 area and even 17.00 (also weekly MA-9 and MA-13 this week.)
+This leaves the 16.90 area important on a near-term trend view once again.